 According to the study results, at least 30 million men worldwide are infertile with the highest rates in Eastern Europe and Middle East.

-Affecting around 7% of male population around the globe in 2018, male infertility is a topic that shall be seriously taken into account by Government Bodies with appropriate communication according to Doctor Kalys.
+Affecting around 7% of male population around the globe in 2019, male infertility is a topic that shall be seriously taken into account by Government Bodies with appropriate communication according to Doctor Kalys.
 It is expected to be 7,2% in 2020.